neuromat/smallest_maximizer_criterion/README.md

 ```

-Use `smc --help` for more information.
+Use `python bin/smc --help` for more information.